finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 drop policy if exists "Users can update messages they are involved in" on messages;
 drop policy if exists "Users can insert messages" on messages;
 drop policy if exists "Users can view messages" on messages;
+drop policy if exists "Users can delete own messages" on messages;

 -- 1. Insert Messages
 create policy "Users can insert messages" on messages for insert with check (